zero010010/Readings/README.md

 # Welcome to My Data Science Reading List! 📚

 This repository contains a collection of books and readings related to data science.
-They are public, so feel free to use them.
-Thank you for visiting my page!

 ## Books 📖
 Roadmap for Becoming a Data Engineer In 2023<br>